sreejaatlur/sreejaatlur/readme.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently working at @Toptal
+- 👩‍🎓I’m currently pursuing Master's in Computer Science at Arizona State University.
-- :computer: Most used line of code `git commit -m "Initial Commit" & Hello World`
+- :computer: Most used line of code `git commit -m "Initial Commit" & Hello World😄`
-- 🤔 I’m looking for Summer 2023 Internship Opportunities.
+- ❕ I’m looking for Summer 2023 Internship Opportunities.
 - 📫 How to reach me: sreejaatluri06@gmail.com.
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: In my spare time, I love to experiment with new technologies and frameworks.

 #### Top Technologies